hegdeadithyak/hegdeadithyak/README.md

-# Adithya Hegde Kota
+# 👋 Hi there

-👋 Hi there!
 I'm Adithya Hegde Kota, a passionate Electronics and Computer Engineering student at Amrita Vishwa Vidyapeetham, India, with a strong interest in Software Development, Full Stack Machine Learning, Deep Learning, and more.

 - 🌱 Currently, I'm exploring the intersection of software engineering and machine learning, working on projects that blend creativity with cutting-edge technology.
 - 💼 I have experience with a wide range of technologies including Python, C++, JavaScript, TensorFlow, React, and many others.
 I'm also actively involved in open-source projects.